dojo/docs/developer/design/builder.rst

 process and how to process them.
 The profile itself is constructed from one or more inputs:

-1. Zero or more Javascript resources that contain a profile object, as specified by the command line switch ``profile`` which requires a filename argument that points to a profile resource.
+1. Zero or more Javascript resources that contain a profile object, as specified by the command line switch ``--profile``.
+This switch requires a filename argument that points to a profile resource.

-2. Zero or more package.json resources that describe a CommonJS package, as specified by the command line switch ``package`` which requires a path that contains a package.json resource.
+2. Zero or more loader configuration variables (``dojoConfig`` or ``require``), as specified by the command line switches ``--require`` or ``--dojoConfig``.
+These switches require a filename argument that points to a Javascript resource that contains a loader configuration.

-3. Zero or more loader configuration variables (dojoConfig or require), as specified by the command line switches ``require`` or ``dojoConfig`` which require a filename argument that points to a Javascript resource that contains a loader configuration.
+3. Zero or more package.json resources that describe a CommonJS package, as specified by the command line switch ``--package``.
+Thiw switch requires a path that contains a package.json resource.

 4. Zero or more other command line switches that give (profile-property-name, profile-property-value) pairs.